 Our ushers show up a little early each week to be sure that we are prepared, to help us find a seat, to assist with collections and the offertory, and to move our celebrations along in an orderly fashion so that those of us in the pews may focus on our prayer.

-For some of us, our job at liturgy is simply to sit in the pews and pray— to pray for our liturgical ministers, to pray for our priests and our deacons.
+For some of us, our job at liturgy is simply to sit in the pews or on the livestream and pray— to pray for our liturgical ministers, to pray for our priests and our deacons.
 To pray for our community and our world.
 This is no minor role.

 The invitation is to continue to come to Mass, to be engaged in the liturgy and to consider how else we might participate in the work of the people.
 If you feel called to any of this work, please catch me after Mass or call me in the parish office.
 I’d love to help you discern your ministry to this beautiful community of faith.
 If you are feeling that call to a particular ministry, but think that you have some physical barrier that would prevent you from doing so, talk to me before deciding that it isn’t possible.
 Together, we might just be able to find a way for you to serve.